vidardb/pgrocks-fdw/README.md

 sudo DEBUG_LEVEL=0 make shared_lib install-shared
 ```

-  If necessary, add /usr/local/lib to LD_LIBRARY_PATH.
+  If necessary, add /usr/local/lib to your LD_LIBRARY_PATH.The

-- Redis cursors have some significant limitations.
-The Redis docs say:

-  The FDW makes no attempt to detect this situation.
-Users should be aware of
-  the possibility.

 - Build this foreign data wrapper